 During the December 2013 tidal surge over 160 homes and businesses in Lowestoft were flooded.
 In addition to this road and rail networks were significantly disrupted.
 The Lowestoft Flood Risk Management Project is about developing a way forward to reduce the risk of flooding from the sea, rivers and from extreme rainfall.

-The target date for completion is 2020 and when finished, the project will support the economic growth and regeneration of Lowestoft and reduce the risk of flooding to existing homes and businesses.
+When finished, the project will support the economic growth and regeneration of Lowestoft and reduce the risk of flooding to existing homes and businesses.

-What is involved
+What is involved?

 Working with you

 A vital part of the project is working with and consulting local communities, businesses and organisations.
 Your views are important.
 At various points in the project there will be public consultations, providing everyone with a chance to have their say.
 We will also be meeting with communities and businesses throughout the process.
-To see how we are engaging with people locally and to get involved click below
+To see how we are engaging with people locally and to get involved click below.

 A Virtual Visitor Centre has been launched to enable you to keep up to date with the project, as well as offer a space to leave feedback and ask any questions.
 The Visitor Centre can be visited here.